dustinheisey/Past-Design-Systems/sites/portfolio/posts/how-optimizing-performance-contributes-to-sustainability.md

 - **Reducing HTTP Requests:** Each file on your website requires a separate HTTP request.
 By combining files (like CSS or JavaScript), you can cut these requests and speed up load times.
 - **Content Distribution Network (CDN):** A CDN stores copies of your website at multiple locations worldwide.
 Users then download your website from a location near them, which can significantly improve load times.

-Improving web performance is not just about enhancing the user experience and search rankings—it's also a critical step towards sustainability.
+Improving web performance is not only about enhancing the user experience and search rankings—it's also a critical step towards sustainability.
 By being mindful in our web design and optimization efforts, we can reduce the environmental impact of the internet.
 It's a win-win strategy, supporting a greener planet while enhancing the user experience and also boosting business performance.